Finding Carter: Casting

 Casting announcements began in October 2013, with Cynthia Watros first cast in the role of Elizabeth Wilson, a police detective and Carter's biological mother.
 Shortly after, Kathryn Prescott, Anna Jacoby-Heron, Zac Pullam, and Jesse Henderson were cast in the series.
 Prescott signed onto the role of Carter Stevens, the confident and mischievous lead, who has a close relationship with the woman she thought was her mother; Jacoby-Heron was chosen for the role of Taylor Wilson, Carter's fraternal twin sister; Pullam was cast as Grant, Carter's somewhat-detached younger brother who was born after her disappearance; and Henderson joined in the role of Gabe, Taylor's close friend who immediately finds himself attracted to Carter.
 In early November, Alexis Denisof was cast as David Wilson, Carter's father, who found success as a novelist after writing a book about his daughter's disappearance.
 Milena Govich plays the role of Lori, the woman who abducted Carter when she was three.

 Reception

 Finding Carter has been met with positive reviews from critics.
 The first season received a 71 out of 100 on Metacritic, indicating generally favorable reviews, based on 9 critic reviews.
 On Rotten Tomatoes, season one holds a rating of 88%, based on 8 reviews, with an average rating 7.1/10.

 Broadcast

 In Australia, the series premiered on July 16, 2015, on FOX8.
 On November 26, 2015, MTV Portugal started broadcasting the show's first season.
 MTV Denmark started broadcasting both seasons on June 6, 2016.
 The second season began June 22, 2016.
 MTV UK began broadcasting the show's first season on June 21, 2016.
-In Germany Disney Channel started broadcasting the show.
+In Germany Disney Channel started broadcasting the show; in the UK, it was shown on channel 5STAR in 2017.